Good Kids

-Good Kids is a 2016 American comedy-drama film written and directed by Chris McCoy, and starring Nicholas Braun, Zoey Deutch, Israel Broussard, Mateo Arias, Dayo Okeniyi, Julia Garner and Ashley Judd.
+Good Kids is a 2016 American comedy-drama film written and directed by Chris McCoy, and starring Nicholas Braun, Zoey Deutch, Mateo Arias, Israel Broussard, Dayo Okeniyi, Julia Garner and Ashley Judd.
 It was released in a limited release and through video on demand on October 21, 2016.

 Plot

 Long-time friends Andy (Braun), Nora (Deutch), "The Lion" (Note: His real name is never given in the film, though the opening scene shows a form with his name as "Lionel Miller.")
 (Arias), and Mike/"Spice" (Broussard) find themselves at the start of summer break immediately following their high school graduation, with Andy remorsefully noting they were not invited to any graduation party (or any party during high school).
 All have been accepted to college—Andy to Dartmouth, Nora to Harvard, the Lion to MIT and Spice to Stanford—and have resigned themselves to simply working over the summer.

 Andy works as a tennis instructor and has an internet pen pal and crush in India that he hopes to fly in for the summer at the cost of $2000, though his friends doubt she is real.
 Nora is an ichthyology researcher and has a crush on her older Australian lab colleague, Erland.
 The Lion is an MMA instructor for children and Spice works as a kitchenhand.
 When the Lion is invited by the older cousin of a student to a house party at "The Point," an ultra-exclusive gated community, the group decides to experience everything they forwent during their high school years.
 Andy wants to gain some sexual "experience" before his crush visits, the Lion wishes to experiment with drugs, Nora wants to experience having a boyfriend, and Spice wants "release."

 The group attends the party and quickly gains popularity by dint of their various talents (Spice cooking a soufflé, Andy mouth-catching food thrown from any distance, and the Lion teaching tai chi while smoking marijuana).
 Nora's crush also happens to be at the party and, after flirting and kissing, they agree to hang out later in the week.
 Andy sleeps with one of the partygoers—a more sexually experienced girl who happily gives him some pointers after he mentions his inexperience—and Spice's cooking skills result in the group being invited to another party.